Claim: A picture from the recent clashes at the Bannu peace rally shows a child smiling while covered in blood.

 To appeal against our fact-check, please send an email to appeals@sochfactcheck.com

-Note: The article was updated on 24 July after the correction in the date of the Bannu peace rally.
+CORRECTION: The article was updated on 24 July to correct the date of the Bannu peace rally.

 Subscribe